Dataport/polar/packages/clients/dish/README.md

 ## Content

 The client can use two different configurations which are controlled by the parameter `MODE`. `MODE="EXTERN"` will apply the configuration for the map client as the website for the public, and `MODE="INTERN"` for the map used in the internal DISH application. `MODE` is initially set and cannot be changed after hosting.
+It must be passed in the `createMap` call of the client.

 The DISH client differs from other POLAR clients in that it does not take any additional configuration, but is a closed product.
 All configuration is done dev-side and is versioned; updates require version updates.